We are Fear Free!

 What is Fear Free?

-The Fear Free initiative takes a comprehensive approach to reducing stress during veterinary visits and decreasing anxiety for companion animals at home.
+The Fear Free initiative takes a comprehensive approach to reducing stress during veterinary visits and decreasing anxiety in other aspects of the pet’s life as well.
 Reducing fear, stress, and anxiety during veterinary visits allows for enhanced patient and client experiences.

 The incorporation of education, communication, tools, tricks, and a shared common goal of providing veterinary care that focuses on the pet’s emotional health and physical health is what makes a veterinary visit Fear Free.
 It is about recognizing signs of FAS (fear, anxiety, and stress) and adjusting our approach, prioritizing patient needs, and collaborating with the client throughout the entire process.